PNL calculation

 PNL calculation for closed positions

-- the column "Investment" sums the investment of all positions.
+- The "Investment" column sums the investment of all closed positions.

-- the column "Yield" sums the yield of all positionss.
+- The "Yield" column sums the yield of all closed positions.

-- the column "PNL over volume" indicates the gains obtained over the trading volume for a given period.
-Percentages are not added, see the calculation formula:
+- The "PNL over volume" column indicates the gains obtained over the trading volume for a given period.

-PNL over volume = Yield / Investment * 100
+The calculation formula is: PNL over volume = (Yield / Investment) * 100.

 👉 Example: trade on BTCUSDT, fees on BTC are discounted, but if the fees were paid using BNB, they will not be discounted.

-👉 Binance BNB fees, Futures margin fees or any other fees not reported by the exchange, are not discounted. - the column "PNL over capital" indicates the gains obtained over the allocated capital into a given signal group, copy trading or bot.
-If the trade was created by you, it will refer to the gain obtained in relation to your account balance at the moment of the trade creation.
+👉 Binance BNB fees, Futures margin fees or any other fees not reported by the exchange, are not discounted. - The "PNL over capital" column shows the gains obtained over the allocated capital in a signal group, copy trading, or bot.

 For this column, the total is the sum of the results of all trades.